TRUSTED PARTNER IN ASIA

 "The excellence of the horse makes a horse both good in itself and good at running and at carrying its rider."

 In November 2019, Asia Biogas made the Biogas and Climate Change Commitment Declaration along with other corporate members of the World Biogas Association.
 We call on governments to act urgently to unlock the biogas potential to cut global greenhouse gas emissions by at least 12% within 10 years.
 If all barriers were removed, the biogas industry could abate up to 4 billion tCO2e annually – that is the equivalent of all the emissions of the EU28 in 2017 – and create 10 million jobs.
 The Asia Biogas team is committed to making an outsized contribution to tackling climate change by designing the best biogas systems and maximising biogas production from agricultural and organic waste.

 We have a long history of developing biogas projects in the cassava starch and palm oil industries on a build own operate transfer basis.
-The first cassava starch wastewater BOT project – Korat Waste to Energy – was completed in 2002.
+In 2002 we competed Thailand’s first cassava starch wastewater BOT project – Korat Waste to Energy.
 Now some 73% of cassava starch factories in Thailand use biogas as their primary source of thermal energy.

 Biogas – a mixture of methane and carbon dioxide – can be upgraded to provide a reliable supply of biomethane or renewable natural gas.
 This clean, carbon-negative fuel can replace compressed natural gas as a vehicle fuel.
 With assistance of grants from the Thai department of alternative energy development and efficiency and Finland’s foreign ministry we completed our first CBG project in Rayong Thailand in 2019.